 From the car park (approx. 1300m) we continue along the right side of the stream, slightly uphill until we meet a deviation to the left where we keep track 10 in a westerly direction.
 We continue on the path 10, we cross the bridge over the Rio Fanes avoiding the path that continues on the orographic left of the stream.
 We continue on the wide path 10 until we reach the Ponte Alto (1470 m - 45 'from the parking lot) where it is possible to see the development at the top of the Giovanni Barbara Ferrata, further down the Bridge over the Rio Fanes and on the opposite side the first meters of the Ferrata Lucio Delaiti.
 We cross the bridge and we meet on the right the path that leads down to the start of the Giovanni Barbara Ferrata (1h from the parking lot).

-The Giovanni Barbara Ferrata begins with aexposed but wide ledge which rises to the left until you reach a point where you start a the start in the direction of the first waterfall.
+The Giovanni Barbara Ferrata begins with aexposed but wide ledge which rises to the left until you reach a point where you start a descent in the direction of the first waterfall.
 The development of the ledge it is very characteristic.
 There ledge passes under a rocky roof with the waterfall to our right.
 It is worth stopping for a moment and enjoying the water game before continuing with the path on the opposite side.
 Let's go up a short sandy gully where the rope helps us not to lose balance.
 We climb the groove e we pass through a narrow saddle to descend on the opposite side along a stretch of path where some sleepers further reduce the difficulties.
 We continue in the path without significant difficulty until reaching the key passage (of difficulty however modest) of the Ferrata Giovanni Barbara.
 We have to go down a wall towards the underlying stream.
 Let's start by going down one leaning wall with the help of some brackets, we go through a traverse to the right to then descend a further steep section.
 We go down on some large boulders towards the stream until you meet a sign with which in fact ends the Giovanni Barbara Ferrata (20 'from the start).

 We cross the bridge over the Rio Fanes and climb a few easy rocky leaps aided where we meet the metal slab with which the Ferrata Lucio Delaiti begins.
 In the first part of the ferrata we follow an ascending ledge to the left ascending to the right of the stream.
 We continue uphill meeting a through a little exposed but short and not difficult beyond which the path continues to lead us under the key passage of the Ferrata Delaiti, probably the most challenging passage of the entire route.
 We have to go up one vertical wall of 4 meters rather smooth on the right side of the rope while there are good holds on the left side.
 After this step we continue on one long upward ledge which does not present particular difficulties.
 The ground is initially of grit to become more stable in the upper part.
 The ferrata ends by taking us to path 10. just before the start of the Giovanni Barbara Ferrata (20 'from the end of the Giovanni Barbara via ferrata - 1h 40' total).